HECs Post Graduate Program Review Panel Conducts Comprehensive Evaluation At KKKUK - UrduPoint

 He briefed the panel on the institution's commitment to maintaining academic excellence and ensuring that its programs adhere to the highest standards of HEC.

-The inaugural session of the review was attended by all Heads of Departments, the Controller of Examinations, Dr. Muhammad Zubair and Assistant Director QEC of KKKUK Dr. Nasir Iqbal.
+The inaugural session of the review was attended by all Heads of Departments, Controller of Examinations, Dr. Muhammad Zubair and Assistant Director QEC of Khushal Khan Khattak University, Karak Dr. Nasir Iqbal.

 The evaluation team, consisting of renowned experts in academia, included Prof. Dr. Muhammad Arif Khattak from Bahria University, Islamabad, Prof. Dr. Muhammad Sarwar, Dean of the International Islamic University, Islamabad, Dr. Obaid Ullah, Manager of the Quality Enhancement Cell at NUML, Islamabad and Sohail Khan, Assistant Director Quality Assurance Agency HEC Islamabad.

-The team started their assessment by focusing on various programs offered by the University like MS and PhD Management Sciences, MS Bioinformatics, MS Computer Science, MPhil and PhD library and Information Science, and MPhil & PhD Physics.
+The team started their assessment by focusing on various programs offered by Khushal Khan Khattak University, Karak like MS and PhD Management Sciences, MS Bioinformatics, MS Computer Science, MPhil and PhD library and Information Science, and MPhil & PhD Physics.

 The panel scrutinized each program's academic requirements, curriculum structure, and overall quality standards in line with the guidelines provided by the Higher Education Commission.